Belgian cavalrymen against German infantry in the first days of World War One

 The Guides on parade in the streets of Brussels

 Elderly people still recall encounters with parties of German Ulans – mounted scouts with long speares- during the first days of war.
-They committed sabotage on railwayroads and were the eyes of the German army, before the planes got into action.
-But in this region of wet Haspengouw, with a lot of hay, meadows and trees, reconaissance was very difficult task.
+These horsemen committed sabotage on railwayroads and were the eyes of the German army, before the planes got into action.
+But in this region of wet Haspengouw, with a lot of hedges, meadows and trees, reconaissance was a very difficult task.
 The 9th of August, a hot Sunday, the first horsemen of the 2nd Cavalry Division, led by general von Garnier and part of the German 1st Army, reached Zepperen and Sint-Truiden.
-They had crossed the river Meuse and came from the eastern direction Tongeren-Borgloon.
+They had crossed the river Meuse on a pontoon-bridge by Lixhe and came from the eastern direction Tongeren-Borgloon.
 They now met with the first resistance from the Belgian mounted Lancers and “Black Devils” on bicycle.
 These were helped by members of the citywatch of Sint-Truiden.
 The Germans took a few casualties and were furious : they saw everywhere ambushes by so called “Freischutze” or civilians who fired on them.
 They reacted unnecessarily harshly and cruelly towards the civilian population.
 Summary executions and even atrocities were reported.

 The Belgian Lancers were part of the only existing Belgian Cavalry Division.
 The division was to protect the rest of the Belgian fieldarmy posted behind the little river Gete, the first natural obstacle for the Germans on their way to Brussels and Antwerp.
+At first they moved from Waremme to Sint-Truiden.
 When reports by plain civil phone came in that hundreds of thousands of Germans marched onto this obstacle, the Cavalry Division moved northward and posted itself also behind the Gete nearby Halen.
-After a succesful but exhausting cavalry battle in Neerlinter near the crossing of the main road Liège-Brussels with the river Gete, the German cavalry also decided to move northwards.
+After a succesfull but exhausting cavalry skirmish with Belgian Lancers in Neerlinter near the crossing of the main road Liège-Brussels with the river Gete, the German cavalry also decided to move northwards.
 They tried to cross the Gete near Halen, but never managed to force a breakthrough.
 The Belgian Cavalry, assisted by hastily ordered in reinforcements of infantry, fought on foot in a defensive position.
-Successive waves of German attacks by Uhlans, Dragoons, Hussards en Cuirassiers where decimated by intense Belgian rifle fire.
+Successive waves of German attacks by Uhlans, Dragoons, Hussards en Cuirassiers where decimated by intense Belgian rifle fire and shrapnell from a few canons on a hilltop.
 This battle, the last cavalryclash on divisional level in Western Europe, afterwards was called “The battle of the silver helmets”, because so many German cavalrymen with their shining helmets under the khaki cover were killed that 12th of August.

 The small Belgian army was in a winning mood !
 Although this victory meant little on a larger scale : hundred of thousands of German infantrymen were marching against the Gete-line of defense.
 On the 17th of August, a squadron of Belgian Guides, the elite scouts of the Belgian Cavalry, was sent out to spy on the German march through via Borgloon-Sint-Truiden.
 They took pigeons with them to stay in contact with their headquarters behind the Gete.
 Unlike the Germans in khaki, these troopers were still dressed in their colourful 19th century style uniforms : dark green with purplish red trousers and black busbies.
 When the party took a break near a popular tavern at the Bernissem-woods, they believed themselves to be sufficiently hidden by the trees.
 So no watches were posted.
 The captain, according to him, halted to write his report.
 Two of the troopers asked for apples in a nearby farm.
 On of them was lighthearted and enjoyed war.
 The other seemed sorrowful as if he suspected his dead that afternoon.
 The farmer afterwards identified these men among the killed Guides.